 4 – Keep building your skills.

 Stay marketable.
 One corporate executive has survived multiple layoffs and mergers by adding one new skill a year.
+One year might be HTML/CSS.
+Another might be creating a company newsletter.
 After 5 or 10 years, you’re well-positioned to change careers.

 5 – Don’t get too comfortable.